dalacan/sagemaker-endpoint-manager/README.md

     - Description: Jumpstart model ID (A list of model id can be found [here](https://sagemaker.readthedocs.io/en/stable/doc_utils/pretrainedmodels.html))
     - Type: String
     - Required: Yes
+  - `inference_instance_count`
+    - Description: Number of instances to use for inference
+    - Type: Integer
+    - Required: No
+    - Default: 1
   - `inference_instance_type`
     - Description: Size of the instance type to use
     - Type: String